florin06098/fsMessenger/README.md

 The project was made just for fun some time ago, without taking in consideration a lot of aspects like, for example, password encoding or error handling.

 What is exactly this project?
 A small "messenger" that can be used to communicate between accounts.
-To build this I've used Sockets, JPA, Java Swing and some patterns like: Singleton, Observer and Builder (Joshua Bloch's builder, not GoF)
+To build this I've used Sockets, JPA, Hibernate, Java Swing, PostgreSQL and some patterns like: Singleton, Observer and Builder (Joshua Bloch's builder, not GoF)

 ![mainFrame](https://github.com/florin06098/fsMessenger/assets/146831453/8d0bb66c-fa75-42f6-b70a-2e217846249c)